chriskrycho/v5.chriskrycho.com/site/journal/2020/Notes on Thoughtbots Stop Using Any.md

 }
 ```

-If the response were more detailed than this, and therefore required more validation, we could simply extend the checks in that `if` statement to cover more ground.
+If the response were more detailed than this, and therefore required more validation, we could extend the checks in that `if` statement to cover more ground.
 What’s more, if we want to avoid the extra object allocation, we can do that by reaching for [some utility types](https://v5.chriskrycho.com/journal/writing-robust-typescript-libraries/) which let us be as robust as we like.
 And we could go further in that case and parse even a response typed as `unknown`:

 ```ts
 type ParsedType = {